 If you’re able to safely leave your vehicle after an accident, the first thing you need is to be evaluated by medical professionals.
 Even if you don’t think you’ve been injured, it’s important to be examined because injuries may initially go unnoticed due to the adrenaline and shock of the accident.
 If you end up going to court for injuries related to your accident, you’ll also want to have proof that you received medical attention immediately afterward—not days or weeks later.

 Next, document everything to the best of your abilities.
 This should include taking detailed photos of the accident scene, as well as obtaining statements from any witnesses who are willing to provide them.
 For any witnesses you speak with, it’s also a good idea to write down their contact information in case their testimony is needed in court at a later date.

 Figuring out who is at-fault in a multiple car accident isn’t always easy.
 There are some instances, such as rear-end accidents, where it may be a little more cut-and-dry.
 Otherwise, a careful review of the circumstances surrounding the accident (including witness testimony and photos of the accident scene) will be needed to determine who was at fault.
 And of course, there are situations where more than one driver could be found partially at-fault as well.

 Been in a Multiple-Car Accident?

 If you’ve recently been involved in a multiple-car accident, seeking legal guidance will always be in your best interest before moving forward with any claim or settlement.
-Our team at Warnett Hallen has the experience and knowledge necessary to represent you and your best interests—no matter the circumstances surrounding your case.
+The Vancouver car accident attorneys at Warnett Hallen LLP have the experience and knowledge necessary to represent you and your best interests—no matter the circumstances surrounding your case.